eculliford1/Lede-Project-3-Culliford-Poirot/README.md

 **New skills**
 - I used photographs of real-life objects and my own drawings, instead of stock web images to design my project page.
 I shot the playing cards on white backgrounds but ended up removing them on the computer.
+-	I designed and created a multi-step data collection project using qualitative data
 -	I made a searchable table from my dataset and made my methodology and concerns about my data more transparent and part of the narrative within the project.

 **If I had more time...**
-- I would have liked to break out
+-	I would have focused more on the analysis and using skills from Lede in that area too (will focus on this in Project 4)
+-	I would have liked to explore some of the themes I saw coming up while doing the data analysis and visualisation - e.g. whether male or female murderers were more likely to use particular weapons, or whether there were recurring clues (e.g. objects with initials on them that are often misinterpreted at first).
+Instead I just mentioned some of these in the text on the project page.
+I was also interested in analysing motive but I think that could be a whole other project and would involve a lot more thinking about how to turn complex qualitative data into quantitative.
+-	I had also hoped to visualise the likely murderer in some kind of fun, composite way
+-	I also wanted to do more with the real-life objects in the visualisation (e.g. using pages and covers from the books themselves, and materials or other clues mentioned in them)